Montrose, Angus: Montrose Basin

 The Montrose Basin is a shallow estuary approximately three miles in diameter.
 It is situated where the River South Esk meets the North Sea.
 During the 16th century, local landowners desiring more arable land considered reducing its size, but their plans were never carried out.

 In 1981 the Montrose Basin Nature Reserve was created.
 The Scottish Wildlife Trust operates a modern, purpose-built wildlife centre at Rossie Braes, which offers good telescopic and televisual views of the area, and of the thousands of migratory birds which pass through the area in all seasons.

-In summer, one might see the osprey which hunts along the length of the Basin, or a kingfisher flitting past.
+In summer one might see the osprey which hunts along the length of the Basin, or a kingfisher flitting past.
 The artificial sand martin bank is a hive of activity all spring and early summer.
 One can watch the blue tits and barn swallows inside their nests, and take in the panoramic vista of the rolling Angus countryside and hills.

 In October and November there are 38,000 birds using the basin.
 In winter, 20,000 pink-footed geese take up residence on the mudflats, feeding in the nearby fields by day, and returning to the safety of the Basin in the evening.
-The haunting fluting of their calls are beloved of local people, for whom the sound marks the turning of the seasons.
-The many feeders attract brightly coloured field and garden birds, and the occasional woodpecker.
+The haunting fluting of their calls is beloved of local people, for whom the sound marks the turning of the seasons.
+The many feeders attract brightly coloured field and garden birds and the occasional woodpecker.

 In recent years research published by Scottish Natural Heritage claimed that the population of greylag geese has fallen as a result of climate change.